New York Car Accident Attorney

 Do You Need a Police Report to File a Lawsuit?

 A police report is an essential piece of evidence and can be helpful when filing a lawsuit.
 However, even in its absence, you can still file.
 Your personal injury lawyer will review the police report for mistakes.
 Since this report is part of insurance company negotiations and court proceedings, a mistake can be detrimental to your case’s outcome.

-What Happens if I Share Responsibility For a Car Accident in New York in a Comparative Fault Incident?
+What Happens if I Share Responsibility for a Car Accident in New York in a Comparative Fault Incident?

 Sharing some of the responsibility for a motor vehicle accident in NYC won’t prevent you from recovering compensation.
 Fault won’t even be a factor when you file a claim to recover benefits from your insurance provider.
 New York has no-fault insurance laws, meaning you must seek benefits from your insurer first, regardless of who caused your accident.
 However, sharing fault will impact your ability to recover compensation from a negligent third party (or their insurance company).